 Where to stay in Los Angeles

 Whilst you spend time exploring all the attractions in Los Angeles it is recommended that you stay in one of the areas such as Hollywood, West Hollywood or even Santa Monica.
-This will mean you won’t be spending all your time traveling between attractions.
+This will mean you won’t be spending all your time travelling between attractions.
 Click here for family friendly places to stay in Los Angeles.

 If you are spending a few days at Disneyland, it’s best to do this at the beginning or end of your trip and stay somewhere close by in Anaheim.
 Click here for family friendly places to stay close to Disneyland.